KKR in talks to buy French clothing brands Sandro, Maje -source

-PARIS, March 30 (Reuters) - Private equity firm KKR has entered into exclusive talks to buy a majority of French fashion brands Maje, Sandro and Claudie Pierlot, according to a source familiar with the transaction.
+PARIS (Reuters) - Private equity firm KKR (KKR.N) has entered into exclusive talks to buy a majority of French fashion brands Maje, Sandro and Claudie Pierlot, according to a source familiar with the transaction.

 Typically in French takeovers ‘exclusive negotiations’ to acquire an asset signal that a deal is done, but formal closure is subject to review by the target’s works council.